DaemonDude23/kube-inverter/README.md

 - YAML Comments/order/formatting are preserved... mostly.
 It depends on their scope, but hey, I'm tryin'!
 - Skips over objects that do not fit the criteria to be converted.

+## Why

+Kubernetes `v1.22` is [removing support](https://kubernetes.io/docs/reference/using-api/deprecation-guide/#ingress-v122) for the `v1beta` **apiVersion** for **Ingress** objects, not just _deprecating_ it.
+And `kubectl convert` was [deprecated](https://github.com/kubernetes/kubectl/issues/725#convert-as-a-plugin) back in 1.17.

+The `Ingress` syntax is changing a bit.
+Sure, you could update them by hand, which I do often, but that is lame.
+I have hundreds upon hundreds of `Ingress` objects to convert, and I bet others do as well, so this should help.

 ## Install

 Written in Python `3.6`+